Jason Payne is serving "The Other Death Sentence", life without parole (LWOP) for a crime he did not commit.

 Quote appearing on Wood County District Attorney Jim Wheeler's Page.
 "It shall be the primary duty of all prosecuting attorneys not to convict, but to see that justice is done.
 Tex.
 Code Crim.
 Proc.
 2.01" Was justice done in Jason Payne's case Mr Wheeler?
 You the reader of this web site be the judge!

-Quote from Judge Louis Sturns: "This court cannot think of a more intrinsically harmful act than a prosecutor's intentional choice to hide evidence so as to convict a defendant facing a murder charge and a life sentence."
+Quote from Judge Louis Sturns in the Texas Court of Inquiry on Judge Anderson witholding evidence that sent Michael Morton to prison for 25 years for a crime he did NOT commit: "This court cannot think of a more intrinsically harmful act than a prosecutor's intentional choice to hide evidence so as to convict a defendant facing a murder charge and a life sentence."
+Was evidence withheld by Mr. Wheeler in Jason's Payne's case?
+Read this web site to find out!

 Read the trial transcripts and then read this web site to see all that was left out at the trial, the misconduct of the police and prosecution, and the ineffective defense provided by Jason's legal team.